evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 **Recommendation diversity**: this metric measures the average intra-list diversity at K. It reflects the variety of items within the same user's recommendation list, averaged by all users.

 **Implemented method**:
 * **Measure the difference between recommended items**.
 Calculate the Cosine distance for each pair of recommendations inside the top-K in each user's list.
-The cosine distance serves a measure of diversity between vectors representing recommended items, and is computed as:
+The cosine distance serves as a measure of diversity between vectors representing recommended items, and is computed as:

 $$\text{Cosine distance} = 1 - \text{Cosine Similarity}$$